FanPu1/bioinformatics-hub/README.md

 ```

 ## Version changes
+- 1.4.0
+  - **New feature:** Added method to translate nucleotide sequences to protein seequences.
+  - **New feature:** Check if nucleotide or protein sequence contains invalid characters.
 - 1.3.4
-  - Fix a bug related with making request using http instead of https by update ncbi-sequence-retriever version.
+  - Fixed a bug related with making request using http instead of https by update ncbi-sequence-retriever version.
 - 1.3.3
-  - Fix a bug related with an error when using react by updating ncbi-sequence-retriever version.
+  - Fixed a bug related with an error when using react by updating ncbi-sequence-retriever version.
 - 1.3.2
-  - Fix a bug related with an error when using react.
+  - Fixed a bug related with an error when using react.
 - 1.3.1
   - bug fix.
 - 1.3.0
-  - Given an array of ACCESSION ids from NCBI protein or nucleotide databases, ncbiMotifScanner module can predict/sca motifs in these sequences.
+  - **New Feature:** Given an array of ACCESSION ids from NCBI protein or nucleotide databases, ncbiMotifScanner module can predict/sca motifs in these sequences.
 - 1.2.0
-  - Retrieve nucleotide or protein sequences in bacth by ACCESSION Ids from NCBI.
+  - **New feature:** Retrieve nucleotide or protein sequences in bacth by ACCESSION Ids from NCBI.
 - 1.1.2
-  - Update README.MD
+  - Updated README.MD
 - 1.1.1
-  - Update README.MD
+  - Updated README.MD
 - 1.1.0
   - Read multiple protein or nucleotide sequences.
   - Remove any numbers, blanks, and comment line (line start with ";") in each sequence.